Residential Living is committed to your academic success. We assist

 you in a number of ways: providing study areas in each residence hall,

-Two of our best known academic support programs are the ARC to Success Program and the Freshman Interest Groups (FIGs).
+One of our best known academic support programs is the Freshman Interest Groups (FIGs).
 Another academic program is called ACES (Achieving Career Exploration through Service).

 The residence hall Study Buddy program, started in fall 1999, makes